4 marketing myths that cost product business money

 You don’t want to just create customer loyalty.
 You want to create passion.
 Think about it.
 Apple created a cult.
 Google created a habit.
 Salesforce created a new world in which to do business.

-Focus more of your effort (and your budget) on how your product can be become a part of daily life for your customer.
+Focus more of your effort (and your budget) on how your product can become a part of daily life for your customer.
 Love leads to loyalty.

 Myth #3: The more features we put into a product, the more customers will like it.